galaxy-iuc/parsec/docs/commands/toolShed.rst

 **Options**::

-      --remove_from_disk TEXT  [default: True]
-      -h, --help               Show this message and exit.
+      --remove_from_disk  whether to also remove the repository from disk (the default) or only deactivate it  [default: True] -h, --help          Show this message and exit.